Convert Atmospheres to Kilopascals

 How do I convert Atmospheres to Kilopascals?

-A non-SI unit of pressure defined as 101,325 pascals exactly, corresponding to standard sea-level atmospheric pressure.
+A non-SI unit of pressure defined as exactly 101,325 pascals, corresponding to the standard sea-level atmospheric pressure as adopted by ISO 2533 and the BIPM SI Brochure.
 To convert Atmospheres to Kilopascals, multiply by 101.325.
 For example, 25 atm equals 2533.13 kPa.

 How many Kilopascals are in 1 Atmosphere?